arnavsharma/where-dyss/readme_files/iekfREADME.md

 4. To check out more how the IEKF is designed and built, please take a look at the other functions in the current MATLAB directory including the InEKF.m class.
 5. To view the data on a Fancy Map in Python, navigate to */where-dyss/python-functions/* and open a new Terminal in this folder.
 Type in `python3` to begin a Python3 terminal session.
 6. Bring the *iekf_fancy_map_img_creation.py* into the python workspace by running the following code: `exec(open("iekf_fancy_map_img_creation.py").read())`.
 Run the actual function by running `iekf_fancy_map_img_creation()`.
-    1. In the start, the script will take a bit of time to run as it is indexing and reverse indexing the NuScenes data.
+    1. In the start, the script will take a bit of time to run as it is indexing and reverse indexing the nuScenes data.
     2. Once indexing is complete, it will prompt you to enter in a scene number string (i.e. scene-0249).
 And then it'll start evaluating the scene!
     3. The .png images needed for a GIF animation will be saved in */where-dyss/output/Images/IEKF/concatenated_images/*
 7. Navigate to the */where-dyss/output/Images/IEKF/concatenated_images/* directory in a normal Terminal session, and run the following in `convert -delay 1 -loop 0 <scene-entrystring_here>*.png <scene-entrystring_here>.gif` where `scene-entrystring_here` is for example 'scene-0249' without quotes.
 This will create a GIF of the data!